iturdikulov/notes/biology.md

 ---
-title: "Biology"
 date: 2023-04-18
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Biology

 > Biology is the scientific study of life.
 It is a natural
 > [[science|science]] with a broad scope but has several unifying